har-in-air/FPGA_STEREO_CROSSOVER/README.md

 * FPGA audio processing modules are clocked by the external MCK.
 Slave SPI interface and coefficient loader modules use the on-board system clock.
-* Implemented in VHDL on Altera Cyclone IV EP4CE6E22 (WaveShare Cyclone IV board), and in Verilog on Anlogic EG4S20BG256 (Sipeed Tang Primer) board.
+* Implemented in VHDL on Altera Cyclone IV EP4CE6E22 (WaveShare Cyclone IV board), and in Verilog on Anlogic EG4S20BG256 (Sipeed Tang Primer board).
 * I increased the filter coefficient precision from 2.30 to 2.38 as I want to be able to use the crossover filters at lower Fc/Fs values, e.g. for a sub-woofer crossover at ~300Hz.
 In this case some of the filter coefficients are small enough to cause filter instability due to fixed-point arithmetic coefficient quantization issues, so require increased fractional resolution.